Learn - Troubleshooting

 A viewer of my public budget cannot tap Mark Event as Paid

 Public-budget viewers have read-only access.
-Add-transaction, Edit Event, Mark Event as Paid, Resolve item, and Undo are all disabled for them.
-They can browse the budget, see the running balances, and add it to their own list, but they cannot change anything.
+Add-transaction, Edit Event, Mark Event as Paid / Mark Event as Unpaid, and Resolve Event are disabled for them, and an attempted Undo is refused.
+They can browse the budget and see the running balances, but they cannot change anything.

 If you want them to be able to edit, switch the budget to Shared mode and invite them by email with Can Edit permission instead.
 (Public and Shared are mutually exclusive: a public budget cannot also have direct shares.)